 Academic Integrity Syllabus Language

-[Insert here any course specific expectations consistent with the Academic Integrity Policy.]
+[Insert here any course-specific expectations consistent with the Academic Integrity Policy, including expections regarding the use of artificial intelligence.]

 Faculty and instructors wishing to exercise their option to levy grade sanctions up to and including course failure for any violation – including those violations classified as Level 1 in the Academic Integrity Policy – should inform students of this intent by including a statement to this effect in their syllabus.
 Suggested language: